manasb-uoe/kafka-visualizer/README.md

 `$ mvn package`

-The executable jar will be generated under the `target` directory of `kafka-visualizer-rest` module.
+The executable jar will be generated under the `target` directory of the `kafkavisualizer/rest` module.

 **Requirements:**

 1. Maven
-2. JDK 10 with JavaFX
+2. OpenJDK 12
 3. Node Package Manager (npm)

 ## How to run (locally)?

 Run the executable jar using the following command and then navigate to `localhost:8080` on your browser:

-`$ java --add-modules java.activation -jar .\kafka-visualizer-rest-1.0-SNAPSHOT.jar --zookeeper=hostname:port --kafka=hostname:port --env=<DEV,QA,UAT or PROD>`
+`$ java -jar /path/to/kafka-visualizer-rest-1.0-SNAPSHOT.jar --zookeeper=hostname:port --kafka=hostname:port --env=<DEV,QA,UAT or PROD>`

 ## How to run (Dockerfile)?